Darwin Forest Country Park review – a relaxing spa lodge weekend

 Darwin Forest is an award-winning lodge resort offering luxury self-catering holidays on the edge of the Derbyshire Peak District National Park.
-It’s a destination for families, groups of friends and couples, with Visit England endorsed facilities.
+It’s a great destination for families particularly those looking for toddler-friendly UK holidays, breaks with groups of friends and couples getaways.

 Here’s our Darwin Forest Country Park review:

 And relax…our spa lodge weekend at Darwin Forest Country Park, Matlock

 Our weekend at Darwin Forest near Matlock came on the back of a house move so couldn’t have come at a better time.
 Well, I say that, but during the seven hour journey to the Peak District from Devon the thought of piles of homeless trinkets scattered around our new house gave me a few pangs of guilt.
 But the bottom line was we needed a break.

 During the past month we’d spent far too much head space on legal papers and moving arrangements.
 Then there were the physical challenges of moving houses.

 As we had bought somewhere just seven minutes down the road from our old rental we decided to forgo a removal company and shift our gear with the help of friends.
 Lovely, lovely friends.

 By the time we pulled into the carefully manicured entrance of Darwin Forest Country Park we were burnt out.